About

 Secure Request Reply

 The previous example did not offer neither authentication nor encryption.
-For a public TCP connection, its a must.
-Let's fix that by adapting the previous example.

 However, this time we will use an external configuration file to get rid of all the boilerplate.
 This will also allows our application to run indepently of the socket configuration.

-Based on some basic benchmarks, the CURVE mechanism might reduce the throughtput of I/O heavy applications by half due to the overhead of the salsa20 encryption.
+might reduce the throughtput of I/O heavy applications by half due

 Config File

-In this case we used yaml configuration file, but any file format supported by Serde will work (as long as it supports typed enums).
+will work (as long as it supports typed enums).

 # The curve keys where generated by running: